 I know!
 It’s ah-mazing.

-I’ve been freelance writing for almost two years now and have come across sites that pay $100 or more to write.
+I’ve been freelance writing for around four years now and have come across sites that pay $100 or more to write.
 These are perfect for stay-at-home moms, mama bloggers or freelance mamas!
 Be sure to look through each blog’s content to get an idea of what they are looking for before you reach out to them.

 And if you’re interesting in making a living as a writer – like me – check out my other site, Elna Cain for some awesome free resources!

 FamilyFun is a popular magazine that’s been running for a long time.
 The topics are typically geared for families with children between the ages of 3-12.
 They cover a wide variety of topics, from cooking to vacations, and offer tips to create unforgettable moments.

 They’re mostly looking for fun, family-tested and uncomplicated posts in these areas: